 1. The Yoga Barn

 The most famous place to go for a yoga class in all of Bali is The Yoga Barn and it happens to be located in the centre of Ubud – the original yoga hub.
-This yoga studio is like an oasis in the centre of the action with 7 yoga studios and many classes and workshop going on every day.
+This yoga studio is like an oasis in the centre of the action with 7 yoga studios and many classes and workshops going on every day.
 They also have an on-site juice bar, health restaurant and treatment room.

-” Bali Villa Escapes Tip: The Yoga Bar is about a 5 minute scooter ride from the main area of Ubud so you might need a taxi to get there”.
+” Bali Villa Escapes Tip: The Yoga Bar is about a 5-minute scooter ride from the main area of Ubud so you might need a taxi to get there”.